New Google Basics Series – Using Google Drawings For Creative Content Projects

 - Science Life Cycle Diagrams- Water Cycle

 - Comic Strips with our own photos and many more!

 My plan for this series:

 - Exploring the most commonly used tools and uses for Google Drawings.
 (My next post)

 - Giving examples of content area projects showing how you and your kids can create images, Picktocharts etc. for Reading, Writing, Math, Science & Social Studies.

 Subscribe To Access Your Free Set of Slides

 At the end of this series, I will offer you my complete set of Google Drawings Slides (Still in Progress) to teach your kids how to creatively use Google Drawings.
 My Slides break procedures down into bite-sized pieces, offering you kid-friendly language and all the links and images you see throughout this series so that you may easily use my Slides in class.

-Please subscribe by leaving your email address at the right or bottom of this page if viewing from a computer, so you may be notified when updates are posted and when my final set of Slides are available.
+Please subscribe by leaving your email address at the top righthand corner or from the bottom of this page depending on the device you are viewing from, so you may be notified when updates are posted and when my final set of Slides are available.
 If you are reading this article from inside your email or on a mobile device, click on the post title above that takes you to my actual blog post, then scroll to the bottom of the post where it says- “Sign Up To Receive Updates Here” ~ Thank you!